DR099H/Panic-Button-FivePD/README.md

-# panic-button-fivepd
+# Panic Button FivePD
-Customizable Panic Button Addon for FivePD
+Customizable Panic Button for FivePD

 # About
 The plugin is written in C# and consists of a FiveM resource and a FivePD plugin

 Plugin creates a [blip](https://github.com/DR099H/panic-button-fivepd/assets/147756922/c1091a76-e577-43c1-9669-edee7ad79908) on the map and plays panic sound

-Prints player's name in chat who activated panic
+Prints player's name who activated panic:

 ![image](https://github.com/DR099H/panic-button-fivepd/assets/147756922/7ee74345-b9cd-44c3-b77f-f231d9dda3fd)